wongzit/minorScripts/README.md

 ## TASvis3D v0.1 (2019-05-16)
 *TASvis3D* is my personal Mathematica .nb for visualize transient absorption spectra in 3D view.
 Origin can do the same thing.
-A .csv file is necessary for using this .nb file.
+A .csv file which containing TAS data points is necessary for using this .nb file.

 ## xyz2cml v1.0 (2021-05-24)
 *xyz2cml* is a Python script for converting .xyz file to .cml file.